What Will The Future Job Market Be Like?

 An ongoing demand to develop new technologies creates new opportunities but some roles are edged out too – just think about jobs that were commonplace a decade ago that are now done by machines!
 A huge growth in the knowledge-based industries means that more jobs today require specific and technical skills and often a higher qualification level.

 Creative and digital, information and communication technology, hi-tech engineering, life sciences and tourism are all examples of sectors which contribute hugely to the UK economy and a lot of the new jobs available to young people will be in these industries.
 A relatively new sector often termed the ‘green economy’, offers a variety of roles which will help the government meet its environmental targets.

-We’ll also see demand for people to join the hospitality, construction and logistics sectors – we’re experiencing a shortage of HGV drivers in the UK right now.
+We’ll also see demand for people to join the hospitality, construction, agritech and logistics sectors – some will be into new jobs such as in hotels and leisure activities, other vacancies will be to replace those who retire or move on.
 And with life expectancy growing there’ll be a huge demand for care and health workers across a range of jobs.

 High competition for some jobs